arunabhg/node-express-actions/README.md

     ```

     _Note -_ Remember to change the arn and role-session-name as specified in the IAM Role, otherwise the Action will fail.<br />
     10.4 Add a step to create a SHA hash.
-Add this section below the just below above one.<br />
+Add this section just below the above one.<br />

     ```
         - name: Extract branch name